Several factors increase the risk of malnutrition in older adults.

 Nutritional drinks such as Boost or Ensure are effective for increasing protein and calories, but older adults may not find them palatable, tolerable, or prefer them due to their relatively high cost.

 Conversely, adding extra protein and high-calorie ingredients to common foods is an easy, inexpensive way to help older adults get the nutrition they need to age healthfully.

 One study in older adults found that consuming protein-fortified foods and drinks such as breads, soups, mashed potatoes, and fruit juices for 10 days significantly increased daily protein intake by 12 grams (3).

-What’s more, a review of ten studies involving more than 500 older adults concluded that calorie- and protein-based fortification can be an effective, well-tolerated and cost-effective way to improve the nutritional status of older adults (4).
+What’s more, a review of ten studies involving more than 500 older adults concluded that calorie- and protein-based fortification can be an cost-effective, well-tolerated way to improve the nutritional status of older adults (4).

 High-Calorie, High-Protein Fortified Foods

 Foods such as mashed potatoes, meats, hot dishes, pasta, and breads are good options for adding extra calories and protein.

 Here are some tips to increase the protein content of foods: